codfury/rstrnt-api/README.md

 A RESTful api for Restaurant orders.

-This api created using django rest framework library.
+This api is created using django rest framework library.

 To start using the api,